 She will also give instruction on oral hygiene practices, tools, toothpastes, and mouth rinses if necessary and advise if further treatment is required either with herself, your dentist, or a referral to a (specialist) periodontist.

 If your teeth are particularly sensitive and you require a local anaesthetic, the hygienist will either do this for you or arrange this through a dentist.

 - Good oral hygiene is essential

-- Stop smoking if possible
+- Refrain from smoking if possible

 - Gum disease is contagious

-- Check with your Doctor if you notice swollen or bleeding gums with
+- Check with your Doctor if you notice swollen or bleeding gums with medication

 - Visit your Dentist and Hygienist regularly.